-to ignore it, or find themselves in a state of denial about the realities of
+to ignore the addiction, or find themselves in a state of denial about the

-you suspect that a friend or loved one is addicted to alcohol, pay attention to
+the warning signs if you suspect that a friend or loved one is addicted to

-the warning signs.
-Certain behaviors may indicate that a person’s pattern of
+alcohol.
+Certain behaviors may indicate that a person’s pattern of drinking is

 unable to control how much you drink

 a “tolerance” to alcohol so that you need to consume increasingly larger